The friendship paradox for sparse random graphs: Local convergence: main theorems

 \section{Local convergence: main theorems}

 The asymptotic behaviour of the empirical distribution $\mu_{n}$ as $n\to\infty$ provides information on the friendship paradox for large complex networks.
-Theorems \ref{thm1}--\ref{thm2} below show that $\mu_{n}$ and $\tilde{\mu}_{n}$ converge weakly to $\mu$ for all locally tree-like random graphs, and quantify the friendship paradox.
+Theorem \ref{thm1} below shows that $\mu_{n}$ converges weakly to $\mu$ in probability for all locally tree-like random graphs, and quantify the friendship paradox.

 We start by setting up the notion of local convergence for random graphs from \cite[Chapter 2]{RvdH2}.
 Let $B_{r}^{(G)}(o)$ denote the rooted subgraph of $(G,o)$ in which all vertices have graph distance at most $r$ to $o$, i.e., if $\text{dist}_{G}$ denotes the graph distance in $G$, then